Perspective • ~15 mins read • January 6, 2026

 The Work Ahead

-AI will not reshape organisations by being impressive but by being useful, reliable and embedded.
-The future belongs to systems that listen well, act responsibly, remember why, and improve quietly.
-The shift from tools to nervous systems has already begun, and the question is not whether organisations will adopt AI but whether they will design it to work, and whether they will start before the gradual becomes sudden.
+AI will not reshape organisations by being impressive.
+It will do so by being useful, reliable, and embedded.
+The shift from tools to nervous systems has already begun.
+The question is not whether organisations will adopt AI but whether they will design it to work, and whether they will start before the gradual becomes sudden.